April 28th – The National Day of Mourning in Canada.

 April 28th marks The National Day of Mourning in Canada, a day of remembrance, officially recognized by the Canadian government in 1991.
 The purpose of the day is twofold, a time to honour and remember workers who lost their lives or were injured on the job and to renew a commitment to improving health and safety in the workplace.
 Since it’s inception, The Day of Mourning has spread to nearly 100 countries and has been adopted by the AFL-CIO(American Federation of Labour and Congress of Industrial Organizations) and the International Confederation of Free Trade.

-According to the latest statistics from 2015, in Alberta alone, 125 men and women lost their lives while at work and countless more that were seriously injured.
-Across Canada, a total of 852 work related fatalities were recorded in 2015 – almost 3 lives every day of the year.
-In the 20 years leading up to 2015, there were approximately 18,500 worker fatalities and that is a mere fraction of the number of workers that sustained a serious illness or injury during that same period.
-As a result, virtually everyone has either been directly affected by or knows someone who has suffered a serious or tragic workplace accident.
+According to the latest statistics from 2019, in Alberta alone, 165 men and women lost their lives while at work and countless more that were seriously injured.
+Across Canada, a total of 925 work related fatalities were recorded in 2019 – almost 3 lives every day of the year.
+Workplace fatalities make up a mere fraction of the number of workers that sustained a serious illness or injury during that same period.
+If you consider that these stats haven’t changed much over the past 20 years, then virtually everyone has either been directly affected by or knows someone who has suffered a serious or tragic workplace accident.

 The Association for Workplace Tragedy Family Support, known as Threads of Life, is a Canadian registered charity founded in 2003 dedicated to supporting families after a workplace fatality, life-altering injury or occupational disease.
 Born out of a project called The Young Workers Life Quilt, which honoured young workers who lost their lives on the job and brought together their families in a community of support, Threads of Life continues as a network of family members and corporate partners that believe that workplace accidents, injuries and deaths are preventable.